dgabka/jellyfin-tizen-docker/README.md

-# Maintainers
-Looking for maintainers to take over!!

 # Jellyfin installer for Tizen OS through Docker
 Made this single container to build and deploy jellyfin to Samsung TVs.